-No. Name Age Location Photo Aesthetic interest / Archival interest / Community value 19 Nos.
+14 Nos.
 33, 35 & 37 Wakefield Road These terrace houses have historic and architectural merit including elaborate doorway features.
 Above one doorway, "Stoneleigh 1892" is carved.
 These houses were used as lodgings for dairy maids studying at Manor Farm Agricultural and Dairy unit until its closure in 1928.
-The large keystones in the photograph depict an elegant couple, a moustachioed gentleman and a coiffured lady.
-20 Newmarket Place On Main Street BROUGHTON'S BRIDAIS One part of the state o Although much altered the upper floor of this building still has historic and architectural interest.
+The large keystones in the photograph depict an elegant couple, a mustachioed gentleman and a coiffured lady.
+15 Newma rket Place On Main Street Although much altered the upper floor of this building still has historic and architectural interest.
 The facade includes an old cast iron plaque.

-21 Kensington Terrace Entrance 1854 Top of Main Street TATTODS KENSINGTON TERRACE 11 20 10 10 10 10 10 10 10 10 10 10 10 10 10 Built in 1854 by George Rex, builder and entrepreneur, this has historic as well as architectural interest.
+16 Kensingt on Terrace Entrance 1854 Top of Main Street Built In 1854 by George Rex, builder and entrepreneur, this has historic as well as architectural interest.
 There is decorative brickwork and a cast iron King's Head.
 It has been said that the face resembles that of George Rex and the crown may well be an allusion to his name.
-(Rex = King) 22 No. 7 Lidgett Lane This house has historic interest, as it appears un-named on the 1890 OS map.
-Architecturally interesting as well, as the doorway has sculptured birds.
-The coloured sculptures depict a wading bird with a snake and an eagle with a fish.
+(Rex = King)